 - loss of bladder or bowel control

 Healthcare professionals may use radiation therapy, alongside steroid or corticosteroid medication, to treat spinal cord compression.
-They will begin treatment within 12–24 hours of diagnosis.
+They will begin treatment within

 A healthcare professional will take a full medical history and perform a physical exam to look for swelling or areas of pain.

 To diagnose bone metastasis, they may carry out certain tests.
 These include blood tests, to test bone marrow function and calcium levels, and imaging tests, such as X-rays, bone scans, CT scans, and MRI scans.

 If a healthcare professional identifies bone metastasis before locating the primary cancer, they may carry out other tests to find the source of the cancer.
 These tests may include:

 - a biopsy, wherein they will take a tissue sample